 A particularly good and effective interval training session is the 10-20-30 method.
 This method has been scientifically tested showing both an increase in performance and health profile.
 The method is, that you run 30 seconds at a low pace, then run 20 seconds at a moderate pace, and finally run 10 seconds sprint / high pace.

 This will take you one minute and is repeated 5 times before pausing for 2 minutes.
 Start by repeating 2-3 times and increase up to 5 repetitions.
-You must warm-up before you start on the intervals since it is a demanding training form.
+You must warm up before you start on the intervals since it is a demanding training form.

 You should start by finding your level and taking it from there.

-However, you must find a program that suits you and your requirements, and at the same time also remember that it is better for your health profile to run a few longer runs at a low intensity and several shorter runs at a high intensity than many long runs at moderate intensity.
+However, you must find a schedule that suits you and your requirements, and at the same time also remember that it is better for your health profile to run a few longer runs at a low intensity and several shorter runs at a high intensity than many long runs at moderate intensity.

 As a rule of thumb, we can say that if you are an easily trained runner, and can run 5 km without problems, then you should expect to use 10-12 weeks of training to complete a half-marathon.